top of page

 In the past, two to three million Israelites, led by Moses, left Egypt in a grand exodus and crossed the Red Sea.
 However, the Red Sea was not their destination; they had to continue their journey through the wilderness until they reached Canaan.
 This historical fact serves as a foreshadowing, illustrating how Christ today leads us on the journey of spiritual life, guiding us into His fullness.
 Thus, when we meet each other, we may ask one another,"Brother, what is your goal?"
 Some might reply, "My goal is to purchase a large piece of land in the future and build houses."
 Others may say, "My goal is to become a renowned entrepreneur."
 Still, others might express desires like immigrating to a certain place or other ambitions.
 Yet, these are not the true goals for us Christians, for we have only one goal—Christ.
 In Christ, there are infinite riches awaiting us to enter into, experience, and make our own.
 Regarding the path to entering into the fullness of Christ, there are four aspects of significance:"

 The Lord is the "bread of life".
 In a spiritual sense, it is through the bread of life that spiritual life grows.
 This is the pathway of spiritual life.
-Jesus said, "I have come that they may have life, and have it to the full."
+Jesus said, "I have come that they may have life, and that they may have it more abundantly."
 Therefore, Christians, having received Christ’s life, must continuously progress toward greater abundance.
 By receiving the spiritual sustenance from the Lord, they gradually grow and attain fullness.

-David wrote a renowned golden psalm, saying of the Lord: "You are my Lord; apart from You I have no good thing.
-Lord, You are my portion and my cup."
+David wrote a renowned golden psalm, saying of the Lord: "You are my Lord; my goodness is nothing apart from You.
+Lord, You are the portion of my inheritance and my cup."
 (Psalm 16:2, 5).
-Toward the end, he declared, "You make known to me the path of life."
+Toward the end, he declared, "You will show me the path of life."
 (Psalm 16:11).
 Outwardly, David ruled as king, governing the nation of Israel; but spiritually, he walked the path of life.
 This idea was highlighted when, on Pentecost, the apostle Peter stood to deliver his first sermon.
 He quoted Psalm 16, emphasizing how David sought the Lord to reveal the path of life.

-Matthew 7:13–14 records: "Enter through the narrow gate.
-For wide is the gate and broad is the road that leads to destruction, and many enter through it.
-But small is the gate and narrow the road that leads to life, and only a few find it."
+Matthew 7:13–14 records: "Enter by the narrow gate; for wide is the gate and broad is the way that leads to destruction, and there are many who go in by it.
+Because narrow is the gate and [b]difficult is the way which leads to life, and there are few who find it."
 This passage presents two paths before us.
 The people of the world walk the road to destruction, which has a wide gate and a broad path.
 However, the Christians walk the path of life, which leads to eternal life and enters into the richness of Christ.
 Yet, the gate is small, and the road is narrow.
 Therefore, anyone who has received grace and believes in Jesus but returns to walking the same path as the world—the wide gate and broad road—ultimately chooses the path leading to destruction.
 May the Lord show us mercy and preserve us throughout our lives, helping us enter the narrow gate and walk the path of life.
 Hence, in the church, we do not speak about morality or religion, nor do we concern ourselves with discerning right and wrong, good and evil.

 After God created the first ancestors of humanity, He established a garden in Eden in the East and placed the man He had created there.
 God caused every kind of tree pleasing to the eye and good for food to grow from the ground, and in the garden were the tree of life and the tree of the knowledge of good and evil...
 God placed the man in the Garden of Eden to work it and take care of it.
-He also commanded, 'You are free to eat from any tree in the garden, but you must not eat from the tree of the knowledge of good and evil, for when you eat from it you will certainly die.'
+He also commanded, "Of every tree of the garden you shall freely eat; but of the tree of knowledge of good and evil, you shall not eat; for in the day that you eat of it you shall surely die."
 (Genesis 2:7-17)

 This historical account reveals that God's intention for humanity is to engage with life and walk the path of life.
 Today, as we set Christ as our goal, we too walk the path of life.
 Reflecting on this, we might ask ourselves: Have our lives grown?
 Are they abundant?